skyfighteer/webext-autooptions/README.md

-# 🔧 webext-autooptions - Storage API on easy mode.
+# 🔧 webext-autooptions - Store User Options Automatically

 **webext-autooptions** is a zero-boilerplate wrapper for storing and retrieving Chrome Extension Preferences.